What is Reverse Logistics?

 The difference between Reverse Logistics and Traditional Logistics is that logistics management is a process of moving products from their production location to their final destination, while the latter is a process of moving finished products from their final destination to their production location.

-• Well-designed supply chains are able to handle some RL requirements and are responsive to changes.
+- Well-designed supply chains can handle some RL requirements and are responsive to changes.
 Products can be returned one step back in the chain or returned to the original supplier.
 Returned products can even be sent back to regular sales or discount channels (like liquidators).

-7. Role of Reverse Logistics in Different Industries:
+Why Reverse Logistics is Used in Different Industries?

 Pharmaceutical firms use it to keep medicine waste out of landfills and waters (handled through third-party and distributor intermediaries).
 Products are returned and disposed of through third parties and distributors.